shfshanyue/midash/docs/api.md

 ### omitBy

-Ingore attributes of object by function and return new object.
+Ignore attributes of object by function and return new object.

 ``` js
 const object = {